sew-k/cheap-flight-search/README.md

 # Troubleshooting

-1. There is an issue of using Swagger (swagger-ui) for API endpoints documentation in the project - not fixed yet
+1. ~~There is an issue of using Swagger (swagger-ui) for API endpoints documentation in the project~~ - FIXED

 2. Before searching for itineraries in ItineraryView it is needed to set up data by clicking "set airports" button